-Attention: If the expansion card is not running at the speed supported by the card, you can change the maximum speed of the PCIe bus in the Setup Utility by selecting System Settings and Devices and I/O Ports.
+Attention: Before you install one of the following CFFh expansion cards in the blade server, make sure the PCIe speed is set to Gen1.
+You can configure the PCIe speed in the Setup utility by selecting System Settings and Devices and I/O Ports.